dymayday/flaky-finder/README.md

 ## Example

-To run 100 times a test over two threads with cargo to discover a potential flakyness, we can run this:
+To run 100 times a test over 2 threads in parallel with cargo to discover a potential flakyness, we can run this:

 ```bash
 flaky-finder -j2 -r100 "cargo test -- --nocapture release_test"